jakearmendariz/distributed_kvs/README.md

 # Assignment 4
 Team: Dorothy, Joshua, Jake, Julian

-# TODO
-1. Gossip
-2. Health checks
-3. causal context
-    - send causual context to client
-    - limit size of queue, save as constant value, play with number
-    - send vector clocks on every node with it
-4. ALL OF PROTOCOL

 # Design
 ## Goal
 Implement a distributed key-value store that is partition-tolerant, available, and causally consistent.
 In other words, in the event of a partition, your team’s key-value store is expected to be available, while still providing some consistency–specifically causal consistency.